 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On November 12th the Church honors the prophet Ahijah, who lived in the time of Solomon and the kings who followed him.
+The prophet Ahijah lived in the time of Solomon and the kings who followed him.

 Solomon, of course, is one of most important kings of the Old Testament.
 He pleased God by asking for wisdom rather than more worldly gifts, and was given that gift as well as others.
 He was a poet, writer, and an architect skilled enough to oversee construction of the Temple in Jerusalem.
 An able diplomat, he secured peace with neighboring nations, and then was able to increase Israel's trade and wealth.